logo image

 The Car Park and Grassland is also in the centre of Crianlarich, with the Village Shop across the road on Station Road.

-The Train Station with a Diner is up Station Road from the Grassland, a short Walk or Drive.
+The Train Station is up Station Road from the Grassland, a short Walk or Drive.
 This Train Station opened in 1873, on the line that would eventually connect Glasgow to Oban in 1880, and Fort William in 1894.

 There are Two Walks from the Train Station, well Sign Posted, Walks Image.
 One is a half mile out to a Mountain Lookout, and another 2 miles on the Drovers Loop.